dabeaz/blog/2023/three-problems.md

 as a way to say "Phffffft!!!" to PEP-8.
 Who is to say?

-Nevertheless, when tested on the same 100000 key-value pair input as before, the parsing time drops from more than 2 minutes to 2 seconds.
+Nevertheless, when tested on the same 100000 key-value pair input as before, the parsing time drops from more than 2.5 minutes to about 2.3 seconds.
 That's pretty amazing.
 We solved our performance problem by changing the input representation and adjusting only one line of code.